Wyoming Weather Guru Don Day Helps Team USA At Europe’s Oldest Aviation Race

 “I've been involved in weather forecasting for balloon events and balloon projects for a long time,” he said.
 “I've known these people for a long time, and I’m friends with everyone on the teams.
 That's why I’m with them.”

 He’s a recognized international expert.
-He was a consultant on the movie “Up!” and was featured in a documentary about Japanese balloon bombs in World War II.
+He has been a weather consultant and was featured in a documentary about Japanese balloon bombs in World War II.

 • Team USA1 of Noah Forden and Brenda Colinshaw fly in the 2024 Gordon Bennett Cup in Munster, Germany.